hello-robot/stretch_tutorials/getting_started/quick_start_guide_re2.md

 ![](./images/trunk_rs.png)

-### Battery Voltage
+### LED Lightbar

  The LED lightbar on the base indicates the battery voltage according to its color.
 It should be green, indicating a full charge.
 If it is orange or red the batteries require charging.

 ![](./images/lightbar_voltage.png)